H1M4W4R1/Fast-Unity-Creation-Kit/Assets/FastUnityCreationKit/Documentation/Writerside/topics/SystemCoreEvents.md

 ## Listening to Events
 To listen to an event you need to access the event channel and subscribe to it.
+For global events, you can use the static `RegisterEventListener` method to subscribe to the event.
+But you can also use the instance of the event channel and call `RegisterListener` method directly.

 ```C#
 public class MyListener : MonoBehaviour